27 Popular Foods in Argentina You Have to Try

 There’s no better way to get through the day than with the burst of caffeine you get from yerba mate!

-At the beginning of the 20th century Argentina experienced a massive wave of European immigration, mostly from Italy into Buenos Aires.
+At the beginning of the 20th century Argentina experienced a massive wave of European immigration into Buenos Aires.
+Most of these immigrants were Italian.

-Naturally, Italian food in general is HUGE in Argentina, especially in Buenos Aires (the port that welcomed them).
+Naturally, Italian food is HUGE in Argentina, especially in Buenos Aires (the port that welcomed them).

 You’ll find pasta on just about every menu here.
-It’s often the best vegetarian option in meat-lovers parrillas.
+It’s often the best vegetarian option in meat-loving parrillas.

 Typically you choose your pasta (ravioli, sorrentino, spaghetti, etc) and then your sauce separately so you can mix and match your perfect meal.